Haircuts from Hell: The Trilogy (Part 1) Why on God's green earth are there no songs dedicated to the impossible pursuit of a good hairdresser?!

 Then I put my hat back on.

+At least Sweetpea didn't ask if I was on my period.
 For the next several days, there was not one time I passed a mirror without having my shock renewed.

 Throughout our home, my husband heard the periodic cry, "Oh my God, my hair!"
 I tried to find something positive in it.